sconiglio/PersonalPortfolio/README.md

 ## 🔐 API Keys Setup

-Create a `.env.local` file using `.env.example` as a template. **Make sure you've signed up for all the required accounts listed in the prerequisites section above.** These services are **optional** but recommended for full functionality.
+Create a `.env.local` file using `.env.example` as a template.
+These services are **optional** but recommended for full functionality.

 ### **Firebase (Analytics & Tracking)** 🔥